There is nothing hidden that will not be revealed...

 Not sure where the hype came from, because it originated from the Publishing world before the novel got this cool cover.
 The cover is fabulous and does deserve the hype.
 The novel in no way does.
 I think the setting of Amsterdam and some of the subject matter is what could sparked people's interest, but I had real hard time getting to the core of those subjects.
 The plot is actually dumb and depressing at the same time.
 This book needed plot re-haul.
 There something of an interesting story there, but things were set up and abandoned.
 If only one of the social justice plots had been taken, then maybe they would have been time to the explore the Miniaturist and not this thing where even the main character doesn't time to think about it.
 The Miniaturist character was interesting but very little was done with it.
 I ran out of things to say that ain't big plot spoilers and there are sites that did recaps.

 I went on these recaps sites because I was super bored, but also intrigued.
-If this wasn't an audio book or if I had found something more interesting to listen to, I would not have finished this book and I would have not lost nothing anything from doing that.
+If this wasn't an audio book or if I had found something more interesting to listen to, I would not have finished this book and I would have not lost nothing or anything from doing that.

 The character of Nella is boring.
 There is very little personality, she is a very Mary Sue with her 17-year-old peers.
 The reason this is not a YA book because it’s too boring to have any chance of keeping a teenager interested, also there is semi-graphic sex.
 There was attempt of character development, I could tell this was meant to be a coming age story for Nella.
 However, Nella was just unpleasant when she did show personality and dumb.
 I didn't like or enjoy any of the characters.

 In terms of historical fact, it's as depressing as it should be.
 Women having no real option but to marry, and people are prejudice against the different.
-The fact that is book is so depressing is another reason I don't get the hype.
+The fact that this book is so depressing is another reason I don't get the hype.
 There is also no real romance.
 Maybe because it is so different from most narratives about the past is why so people got behind it, but looking at reviews I don't see anyone truly love this book.
 The characters a very modern in the way they behaviour as well, but I don't know much much about Amsterdam past society structures.

 The writing style was borderline modern poetic with random Dutch words in.
 I pick up no decent style from it, nor enjoy what we given.
 Burton might just need time and practice to developed her voice but right now there's nothing unique.
 Very bland, sometimes verges on purple prose.